jafari-dev/better-git-commits/README.md

 The above cases are only some offers for you so, there isn't any force to using them.
 You can have your own!

 🔑 *The text of your prefixes can be lowercase.
 Please follow a fixed rule.
 For example, if you want to write your prefixes in lowercase, write them all in lowercase forever in the related repository.*

+### 6. Emoji?
+Please No!

+Recently I'm seeing developers use emojis in commit messages.
+In my opinion, it's not a good practice!
+Say Why?
+Because of two reasons:

+* That they don't have a clear message.
+* Emojis have specific Unicode, maybe we have a terminal that doesn't support those Unicode, so we can't see any emoji in our terminal.

+One of my colleagues disagreed with me about case one.
+She believed that each emoji has a special meaning, and we can use them in our commit messages.
+I asked her to give an example.
+She showed the emoji of a worm (🐛) and said that everybody knows that this emoji refers to a bug!
+I asked her what should be used for features, refactoring, testing, and ...?
+She introduced a website to me and said they provide lots of emojis and have a unique meaning for all of them.

+It's the address of that website: [Gitmoji](https://gitmoji.dev)

+I disagree with my colleague because this website is not a reference for git commits!
+It's not the product of a famous company with high-level standards!
+Only one tasteful person has presented some emojis and has written explanations for each of them according to his taste.
+That and no more!
+One day, if terminals support showing images, I can create a website for using images in the commit messages!
+For example, I can provide the picture of a scared man and say that refers to a bug!
+It's not standard :)